brclar15/tabCap/analysis.md

 ## Book 19

+Book 19 shows great multiformity across the Tabula's retellings.
+The central episode that is seen throughout the retellings is Thetis giving Achilles the new armor.
+In addition to that, there is no other one clear episode that is seen across book 19.
+The tabula

 Reconciliation mentioned in texts, not in images, where Achilles just arms and goes off to fight. textual retelling has him jump to 21, in the Scamander

 ## Book 20

+While the textual retelling has been brief for certain books thus far, it completely skips over book 20.
+The prose summary goes from Achilles recovering Briseis to him fighting in the Scamander.
+It does not show the gods rejoining the fight, or Achilles' first kills upon returning to battle.
+This silence on the part of this retelling is unique and notable.
+The textual retelling for book 17, another battle book, is only two lines on the stele, but there is nothing for book 20.
+This retelling consistently omits the actions of the gods, whether they take place in the heavens or on the Trojan plain.
+With this in mind, the action of the poem does not progress or change in this book.
+Achilles has just donned his armor, and that is enough to trigger the audience's memory of Achilles return to the battlefield.
+There is no other logical action to follow his arming episode, so the textual retelling does not need to state his return explicitly.
+That idea is contained in the final episode of book 19.

+The pictorial retelling

 *No textual retelling*
 Poseidon and the gods join in both, essential, not well labels in images, just more fighting in Iliad